this-is-tobi/dotfiles/README.md

 | `vault-cp`   | *copy a Vault secret from a path to another.*                          |
 | `weather`    | *check the weather for a current location.*                            |

 The `tools` function allows you to execute on-the-fly my list of [utility scripts](https://github.com/this-is-tobi/tools/tree/main/shell) available on Github.
-To use this function, type the following command :
+To use this function, type the following command:

 ```sh
 # To list all available scripts